-programs use NFIRS data to target at-risk groups or to address critical problems, fire officials use the data in decision making that affects the allocation of firefighting resources, and consumer groups and litigators use the data to assess product fire incidence.
+On a fraction of the incident reports or casualty reports submitted to NFIRS, the desired information for many data elements either is reported as "unknown" or is not reported at all.
+The total number of unknown entries or missing (i.e., blank or null) values is often larger than some of the important subcategories.
+For example, 47 percent of fatal fires in residential buildings reported from 2012 to 2014 did not have sufficient data recorded in NFIRS to determine fire cause.
+The lack of data, especially for these residential fatal fires, masks the true picture of the fire problem.
+Many prevention and public education programs use NFIRS data to target at-risk groups or to address critical problems, fire officials use the data in decision-making that affects the allocation of firefighting resources, and consumer groups and litigators use the data to assess product fire incidence.
 When the unknowns are large, the credibility of the data suffers.
 In some cases, even after the best attempts by fire investigators, the information is truly unknown.
 In other cases, the information reported as unknown in the initial NFIRS report is not updated after the fire investigation is completed.
-Fire departments need to be more aware of the effect of incomplete data reporting and the need to update the initial NFIRS report if additional information is available after investigation.
+Reporting fire departments need to be more aware of the effect of incomplete data reporting and the need to update the initial NFIRS report if additional information is available after investigation.
 Efforts have been undertaken at the national level to encourage fire departments to close the loop on fires after investigations are completed.

 In analyses, the unknown and missing data values should not be ignored.
-The approach taken by USFA in presenting the data is to provide not only the "raw" percentages of each category, but also the "adjusted" percentages computed using only those incidents for which data were provided.
+The approach taken by USFA in presenting the data is to provide not only the "raw" percentages of each category, but also the "adjusted" percentages, computed using only those incidents for which data were provided.
 This calculation, in effect, distributes the fires for which the data are unknown in the same proportion as the fires for which the data are known, which may or may not be approximately right.
 Both the reported data and the adjusted data (if unknowns are present) are plotted on bar charts in USFA reports.

-The following example illustrates distributing the fires for which the data are unknown using the cause of residential building fires: Cooking was determined as the fire cause for 38.4 percent of reported residential building fires from 2010 to 2012; another 17.9 percent of reported fires had cause unknown.
-Thus, the percent of fires that had their cause reported was 100 minus 17.9 equals 82.1 percent.
-With the unknown causes proportioned like the known causes, the adjusted percent of cooking fires in residential buildings can then be computed as 38.4 divided by 82.1 equals 46.8 percent.
+The following example illustrates distributing the fires for which the data are unknown using the cause of residential building fires: Cooking was determined as the fire cause for 41.3 percent of reported residential building fires from 2012 to 2014; another 16.4 percent of reported fires had cause unknown.
+Thus, the percent of fires that had their cause reported was 100 minus 16.4 which equals 83.6 percent.
+With the unknown causes apportioned like the known causes, the adjusted percent of cooking fires in residential buildings can then be computed as 41.3 divided by 83.6 which equals 49.4 percent.